 When many people think of eating disorder traits, they picture someone who is very thin and refuses to eat, but this isn’t always accurate.
 Especially in the beginning stages, eating disorders can look very different from the stereotypes.
 Many eating disorders are also rooted in a feeling of being out of control instead of necessarily being centered around weight loss, so the early signs can often reflect this.
 Some common things to watch out for include:

-- Obsessively tracking food and nutrition content: Keeping a food log can be a healthy habit, but if someone refuses to eat something because they can’t track it or their calories might be a little off, that’s a sign of a deeper issue.
+- Obsessively tracking food and nutrition content: Keeping a food log can be a healthy eating habit, but if someone refuses to eat something because they can’t track it or their calories might be a little off, that’s a sign of a deeper issue.

 - Being overly focused on appearance and weight: This includes their own or others’ weight gain or loss.